 Mr. Jun Ge has served as our independent director since February 2020.
 Mr. Ge had previously served as the assistant engineer of Shanghai Research institute of Building Research; administrative manager, deputy director of the corporation and public affairs department, director of the President office, secretary general of the foundation and Assistant president of the China Europe International Business School; President of the Pudong Innovation Institute; and associate dean of the Shanghai Institute of Advanced Finance at Shanghai Jiaotong University.
 Mr. Ge is currently an Executive director of the National Innovation and Development Strategy Research Association.
-Mr. Ge has been an independent non-executive director of China Mengniu Dairy Co.
-Ltd. (HKEX, stock code: 2319) since December 2021.
-Mr. Ge was an independent director of Meinian Onehealth Healthcare Holdings Co., Ltd. (Shenzhen Stock Exchange, stock code: 002027) from February 2019 to November 2021.
+Mr. Ge has been an independent non-executive director of China Mengniu Dairy Co., Ltd. (HKEX, stock code: 2319) since December 2021, and an independent director of Shenzhen Aisidi Co., Ltd. (Shenzhen Stock Exchange, stock code: 002416) since October 2022.
+Mr. Ge was an independent director of Focus Media Information Technology Co., Ltd. (Shenzhen Stock Exchange, stock code: 002027) from February 2019 to November 2021.
 Mr. Ge was also an independent director of Meinian Onehealth Healthcare Holdings Co., Ltd. (Shenzhen Stock Exchange, stock code: 002044) from October 2018 to October 2021.
 Mr. Ge's areas of academic expertise include corporate governance, corporate stakeholder relations, evaluation of innovation mechanism, responsible business and sustainable development.